DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-charts-and-pivot-grids/add-a-chart-set-up-series-manually.md

 ---
 # Add a Chart (Set Up Series Manually)

-This document describes how to add a chart to a report, provide data for the chart series, and set up a chart's elements.
-In this example, series data has a single data source.
-You can also use different data sources for different series.
+This document describes how to add a chart to a report, provide data for chart series, and set up chart elements.
+This example shows two chart series based on the same data source.
+You can use different data sources for different series.

 ![](../../../../../images/eurd-win-chart-manual-setup-example.png)

 ## Add a Chart to a Report